JoshCheek/atom-seeing-is-believing/README.md

 # Configure to work with your environment

-This package does not know how to find your Ruby, you have to configure that yourself.
+This package does not know how to find your Ruby, or what settings you want to use.
+It uses somewhat intelligent defaults,
-You do this in your config file (on my Mac, that's at `~/.atom/config.cson`).
+**but these will only work if you launch atom from the console** (this is because it will then inherit your environment variables) To customize it to always work, edit your config file (on my Mac, that's at `~/.atom/config.cson`).
 Add the following keys (just append this to the bottom of the file), changing them as appropriate for your environment, and according to your preferences.